Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- Minnesota has covered the spread once at home, and is 2-2 overall there, this year.
+- Minnesota has one win against the spread, and is 2-2 overall, at home this year.

-- The Vikings are winless ATS (0-2) as 2.5-point underdogs or greater at home.
+- The Vikings are winless ATS (0-2) as 2.5-point underdogs or more at home.

-- Minnesota has not gone over the total in four home games this season.
+- This season, in four home games, Minnesota has not gone over the total.

-- Green Bay is 4-2 overall, and 5-1 against the spread, in away games.
+- On the road, Green Bay is 4-2 overall and 5-1 against the spread.

-- The Packers have two wins ATS (2-1) on the road as 2.5-point favorites or more.
+- The Packers have two wins ATS (2-1) as 2.5-point favorites or more on the road.

-- Green Bay has gone over the total once in six away games this year.
+- This year, in six road games, Green Bay has gone over the total once.

 Powered by Data Skrive.